PostgreSQL Optimization in Rails: Cut Query Times by 95%

 end

-is instant—it just reads a column.
+Now user.transactions.count is instant - it reads a pre-computed column.

 Problem #2: Missing Indexes